Laastine/hinterland/README.md

 Run windowed mode with `cargo run --features windowed`

-Tested with Rust 1.24 (and nightly 1.26) with macOS and Linux
+Tested with Rust 1.24 (and nightly 1.26) with macOS and Linux.
+Windows not supported, but it _should_ work OK too.

 ## External asset licence list